 US collected samples show a wide range of morphological variants sometimes mixed in material from a single locality.
 The origin of these variants is uncertain as is their taxonomic affinity.
 Here we follow the interpretation of Patrick and Reimer (1966) and present populations that resemble the iconotype of Van Heurck (1885).

 This taxon is considered to be widespread in freshwater, being reported from across the US and elsewhere (Patrick and Reimer 1966, Lawson and Rushforth 1975, Clark and Rushforth 1977, Foged 1977, Foged 1981, Kaczmarska and Rushforth 1983, Cox 1996, Camburn and Charles 2000, Siver et al. 2005, Bahls 2021).
 However, after examining the type material, Morales et al. (2015) suggested that it may be less widely distributed has been believed.
-Verified reports are from Alaska (Foged 1981), the northeastern US (Camburn and Charles 2000), the Great Lakes (Reavie and Kireta 2015), the western US, (Bahls 2021).
+In North America, this taxon has been reported from Alaska (Foged 1981), the northeastern US (Camburn and Charles 2000), the Great Lakes (Reavie and Kireta 2015), the western US, (Bahls 2021).
 Although widely distributed and commonly encountered, this taxon is rarely reported in great abundance (Lawson and Rushforth 1975, Clark and Rushforth 1977, Kaczmarska and Rushforth 1983, Antoniades et al. 2008).
 Bahls (2021) reports occurrences from lakes, ponds, rivers, and streams.

 This taxon is commonly reported to prefer alkaline waters and be relatively indifferent to nutrient content.
 Foged (1981) stated, “Oligohalobe (indifferent).
 Alkaliphile.” regarding the five populations he observed from Alaska.
 Cox (1996) reported that it occurs in, “oligotrophic to eutrophic waters”.
 Siver et al. (2005) reported it from six mesotrophic ponds in Cape Cod.
 Bahls (2021) reported that the populations observed from the western US preferred cool, alkaline waters with moderate nutrient content and conductivity.